NAM Air

-NAM Air is an Indonesian regional airline based at Soekarno Hatta International Airport in Jakarta, Indonesia.
+NAM Air is an Indonesian regional airline based at Soekarno–Hatta International Airport in Tangerang, Indonesia.
 The airline was founded on 26 September 2013, and operates as regional feeder subsidiary for Sriwijaya Air.
 The airline serves smaller markets not targeted by its parent company.

 History

 Launch (2013)

 The creation of NAM Air was announced on 26 September 2013, originally envisioned as a full-service subsidiary for the Sriwijaya Air Group that was to compete with the Indonesian state-owned flag carrier, Garuda Indonesia and Lion Air Group's Batik Air.
 The airline's inception was announced by Sriwijaya Air President, Chandra Lie, who dedicated the airline in the name of his father, Lo Kui Nam.

 The airline's full service intentions was later scrapped in favour of being a feeder carrier to Sriwijaya Air, akin to the relationship between Wings Air and Lion Air; under this arrangement, Sriwijaya Air would serve mainline routes, whereas NAM Air would operate secondary routes not targeted by its parent.

 Following the announcement, the airline planned on launching its maiden flight in October 2013.
 The launch was later postponed due to the pending issuance of the carrier's Air Operator's Certificate (AOC) by the Indonesian Ministry of Transportation.
 NAM Air acquired its AOC on 29 November 2013 and flew its first testing flight from Jakarta to Pangkal Pinang on 11 December 2013.
 On 19 December 2013, the airline operated its maiden commercial flight from Jakarta to Pontianak to Yogyakarta with a Boeing 737-500 aircraft equipped with 120 seats in two classes.
 Upon its launch, NAM Air became the first airline to allow its female flight attendants to use a hijab as part of their uniform on any given flight.